mikemattner/mikemattner.com/content/writing/goals-for-2022.md

 ## Personal Goals

+What I'm hoping to achieve on a personal level in 2022.
+This isn't exhaustive, but I do feel it's attainable.

 ### 1. Increase the number of books I read

 from just a few every year to one every other week.
 I have tended to pick up my phone over picking up a book in the last few years—time to actively change that habit.
 I figure starting and finishing a book within a two week time period is relatively attainable.